 Welcome to IBeautySpy!
 This is my first ever post and today I will share with you the hair care routine that I am currently following to control hair loss and help in hair growth.

-It all started when I went to a hair salon a few years back just to trim my ends, when we started talking about hairstyles and things likes that.
+It all started when I went to a hair salon a few years back just to trim my ends, when we started talking about hairstyles and things like that.
 At some point we talked about short hairstyles, and what things you can do to try to grow your hair back quickly.
-They were very knowledgeable, and I learned a lot from them.
+They were very knowledgeable, and I learned a lot from them, I remember they had great equipment, including Japan Scissors.
 I ended up going back a few times a week to keep learning about hair styling and make up.
 With what they told me I decided to go for a short hair style, and to try to learn how to grow back my hair quickly.
 All this kicked off this routine which I now share with you.
 In almost 6 months, my hair grew back to its previous length.
 This routine also helps in reducing hair loss.
 Also, if you’d like to get to know what I use to style my hair, visit https://www.rankandstyle.com/top-10-list/best-hair-dryers-2020.

 Before talking about hair loss and hair growth, lets talk about hair hand tied extensions a bit.
 I’m sure many of you immediately think about that when discussing hair loss and hair care in general.
 First I would like to establish that I believe that hair extensions are an excellent option and tool that should be taken advantage of when it the more practical solution, and often times it will be.
 You can put them on and off fairly easily, do not require constant care, and are pretty seamless.
 Sometimes you won’t have time to wait for your hair to grow and that’s ok, there is absolutely nothing wrong with options.